Commonwealth Avenue Carriage Lane

 A family of cyclists heads east on the Commonwealth Ave.
 Carriage Lane prior to the Carriage Road improvements.

-Though walking, jogging, and biking in both directions has become a tradition, the street was formerlyu marked as one-way, and there were no signs or markings to indicate this common practice of joggers, pedestrians, and bicyclists.
+Though walking, jogging, and biking in both directions has become a tradition, the street was formerly marked as one-way, and there were no signs or markings to indicate this common practice of joggers, pedestrians, and bicyclists.
 For example, there were no signs before the crossroads to warn southbound drivers to look right (or northbound drivers to look to their left).
 The carriageway stopped abruptly before some street crossings and this often forced bicyclists to enter and ride with heavy traffic.
+Despite this, and because there were so few stop signs, the Carriage Road was heavily used by westbound non-local drivers as a cut-through to avoid having to wait at red lights at the major intersections.

 Read more on their blog: CommonwealthAveCarriageLane.com.